hellohaptik/docs_haptik/docs/bot-builder/basic/user-says-guidelines.md

 ### **Entity Tagging**

+With the feature entity tagging in user says, bot builders no longer have to add similar variations in the user says with all the entity values mentioned in the entity dictionary.

+Instead, they have to enter one user says variation with the entity value.
+The entities get tagged in the user says if they are added to the dictionary.

+#### **How does this work?**
+Our system auto-tags entities in the user says, if the entity values are populated in the entity dictionary.

-As long as one entity value is tagged in the user says, the system will automatically define alternative values.
-This identification of entities will be done by itself.
-If you wish to collect these entities in the user says for use later on, use context entities.
-TBD: Use when you have infinite variations of a particular entity (Movie names, song names etc)
+As long as one entity value is tagged in the user says, the system will automatically define user says variations with other entity values.

+If you have infinite variations of a particular entity (Movie names, song names etc) and wish to collect these entities in the user says, use [free-text entities](entities#free-text-entities).

   <table>
     <tr>
-      <td>play harry potter on Netflix</td>
+      <td>play <b>harry potter</b> on <b>Netflix</b></td>
     </tr>
     <tr>
-      <td>play harry potter on Hotstar</td>
+      <td>play <b>harry potter</b> on <b>Hotstar</b></td>
     </tr>
     <tr>
-      <td>play harry potter on Jio Cinema</td>
+      <td>play <b>harry potter</b> on <b>Jio Cinema</b></td>
     </tr>
   </table>

-With the feature entity tagging in user says, bot builders no longer have to add similar variations in the user says with all the entity values mentioned in the dictionary.

-Instead, they have to enter one user says variation with the entity value.
-The entity get auto tagged in the user says if they are added to the dictionary.

 > **_IMPORTANT_**